AustinWalkerHunter/AustinWalkerHunter.github.io/README.md

 # Profile
-Practice for creating and hosting a personal website on GitHub
+Practice for creating and hosting a personal website